nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The attribute has to be non-empty and exist (Position/ID/Phone/Email/Salary)

 Examples:
-* `sort by/Salary` deletes the employee with employee id EID1234-5678 in the employee list.
+* `sort by/Salary` sorts the employee list such that their salaries are arranged in ascending order from top to bottom

 ![sort success](images/sortSuccess.png)